KhayaDillon/rails-js-reading-list-manager-project/README.md

 ## Usage

-To use this app, clone, run rake db:migrate, rake db:seed, and then run rail server.
+To use this app, clone, run rake db:migrate, rake db:seed, and then run rails server.

 ## Contributing